DocOtak/docotak.github.io/docs/_posts/2006-05-22-i-guess-i-should-post-more.markdown

 tags: []
 comments: []
 ---
-<p>I should probably post more stuff.
-Maybe I'll put up the entirety of the photos I have taken for robotics.</p>
+I should probably post more stuff.
+Maybe I'll put up the entirety of the photos I have taken for robotics.